neuroidss/lab-governance/People and Partners.md

 - the Partner has signed an employment contract on `y%` part-time,
 - the period starts after the last divident pay.

+## Domain of Secretary: All constitutionally-required records of the Circle

+#### Policy: PP tactical board

+Any role in the circle may capture their outcomes on the Board given you prefix the name with a ✪ symbol.
+Sub-circles may also link outcomes of the circle they want to be transparent about.
+No role may capture Next actions or general areas of work on the board.

 ## Notes
 - Bootcamp process template: https://app.asana.com/0/45872219775035/list